williamanthonyw/Pharmacokinetics/meeting_minutes/week3/in_class_meeting.md

 1. Change from slider to a normal number input
 2. Submit week 4 project submission report
 3. Move meeting minutes to wiki
+4. Don't forget to implement the 3-click rule in designing the website